 Stains can happen and vary between individuals.
 The best way to prevent staining is to rinse your cup in cold water each time you remove, making sure you flush out the suction holes and also rinse the base and around the lettering on the cup.
 Cold water halts stains setting in - whereas hot water can help them set in - so remember - cold always comes first!
 If you have existing staining, you can soak your cup in a 1:3 solution of household bleach and water (1 part bleach to 3 parts water) for 15 - 20 mins.
 Don't leave your cup in the solution for longer than the recommended time frame.
 A mixture of lemon juice and water (50/50) or white vinegar and water (50/50) can also help lift stains.

-Don't panic - it's basically a dead end street up there and your Hello Cup has just moved up a little higher.
+If your cup does get stuck - don't panic - it's basically a dead end street up there and your Hello Cup has just moved up a little higher.
 During the course of a day your cervix can move up and down and your cup can move up and down with it.
-If you can't feel the toggle of your Hello Cup, the best thing to do is to sit on the loo and bear down and push using your pelvic floor muscles - a bit like you are doing a poo.
+If you can't feel the toggle of your Hello Cup, the best thing to do is to sit on the loo, breathe deeply and then bear down and push using your pelvic floor muscles - a bit like you are doing a poo.
 Too much info?
 We're all friends though, right?
 This will help your cup to move down and you should now be able to reach it.
 While it's easier said than done sometimes, the key is to relax - the more tense you are, the more your muscles will clench around your Hello Cup making it harder to remove your cup.
 The more you use your menstrual cup, the easier and faster removal will be.
-If you are still having issues, drop us a line at: firstname.lastname@example.org
+If you are still having issues, drop us a line at:

 Shipping & Returns